schmudde/rhythm-of-time/README.md

 ## Overview

-This is a phase sequencer.
-It's not ready for prime time.
+This is a simple two track step sequencer to help introduce people to the idea of electronic music sequencing.
+To those ends, the user is provided with melody, timbre, and tempo variations.

 ## Setup

+### To create a production build:

+    lein do clean, lein cljsbuild once min

+And open your browser in `resources/public/index.html`.
+You will not get live reloading, nor a REPL.

-To get an interactive development environment run:
+### To get an interactive development environment:

     lein figwheel